pogo61/Backstage-IaC-Plugin/plugins/iac-support-backend/README.md

 # @paulpogo/plugin-iac-support-backend

-Adds support for the scaffolder specific entity model (e.g. the Template kind) to the catalog backend plugin.
+This Package supplies the `"backend"` components for the IaC Support Backstage plugin.

+To build it use the `yarn --tsc` command

+To create the package use the `yarn tsc` command

+To push the package to the NPM repo use `npm publish --access public`